Mr-Destructive/techstructive-blog/_posts/2021-08-27-DevQuotes-Auth0-x-Hashnode.md

 ### Specifications

 I won't go in-depth about the technicalities of the project but would like to address certain things.
-FIrstly I have mostly used Class-based views for the major part, certain areas are still function-based just for the simplicity of the application and a few of them are handled and documented by Auth0 so just preferred that.
+Firstly I have mostly used Class-based views for the major part, certain areas are still function-based just for the simplicity of the application and a few of them are handled and documented by Auth0 so just preferred that.

 Another thing is about Models, I just have a simple single model called `Quote` which has an Author as a Foreign Key from the Django User Model.
 I would have also created multiple emojis for the like system but I was too excited and in a rush to see the actual app, So just kept it simple.
 XD
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1630060555499/246ZKnypP.png)